starofrainnight/docker-areca-backup/README.md

 This docker contained an installed Areca Backup program (only console version).

 ## Usage
-You execute it with command :
+You could execute it with command :

     docker run -it --rm starofrainnight/areca-backup areca_cl.sh

-In normally, this docker image works as abhealer's backend, you don't have to directly invoke it.
+In normally, this docker image works as abhealer's backend, you don't have to invoke it directly.

 ## Volumes